RichCaloggero/audio-components/README.md

 - audio-merge
 - audio-feedback

-The audio processing elements currently include:
+The audio processing elements wrap the webaudio nodes which actually do the heavy lifting, as well as provide a UI by which to control the processing.
+They currently include:
 - audio-player
 - audio-destination
 - audio-gain